jhuvnel/Kinect/README.md

 	* n = number of data point sets
 	* m = number of dimensions (3)

-### truncateCMandTimeData
+### truncateSignalandTimeData

-This function truncates the CM array, timeInts vector, and timeVec vector based on user specified cutoffs.
+This function truncates  a joint info or CM array, timeInts vector, and timeVec vector based on user specified cutoffs.
+* Name changed from truncateCMandTimeData

 Inputs
-* CMdata: n x m double
+* Signal: n x m double
 	* Can be obtained from the getCMdata function
 	* n = number of data point sets
-	* m = number of dimensions (3)
+	* m = number of dimensions
 * timeVec: double
 	* Vector of timestamp values
 	* Obtained from the getJointData function